YenLab/SEM/README.md

 It's recommended to use `Picard CollectInsertSizeMetrics` first to check the distribution of fragment size distribution to decide the number of clusters.
 When there is no prior knowledge on the number of nucleosome subtypes, `--numClusters` can also be set as `-1` to let SEM decide it by a Dirichlet Process Mixture Model (DPMM).

-Users can also provide their own nucleosome subtype information instead of using SEM built-in functions by setting `--providedBindingSubtypes`, file should be in the below format with tab delimited:
+Users can also provide their own nucleosome subtype information instead of using SEM built-in functions by providing a file through `--providedBindingSubtypes`, file should be in the below format with tab delimited:

 ```
 mean_1	var_1	weight_1